 If sourcing in China go for a simple product

-How to actually find possible products to sell on Amazon?
+How to actually find profitable products to sell on Amazon?

 Simple, no headache method

-Look at the product on Amazon, find a similar or better product on Alibaba, get a quote, use the FBA revenue calculator to figure out total costs and margin, buy small test order to see if the product is successful, If it is, order more.
-If it isn’t, don’t and repeat the process with another product.
+This method consists of looking at the product on Amazon, finding a similar or better product on Alibaba, getting a quote, using the FBA revenue calculator to figure out total costs and margin, and then buying small test order to see if the product is successful.
+Then (if it is successful) order more.
+If it isn’t, don’t reorder and repeat the process with another product.

 Manual method #1